 A flamboyant garment fashioned from fabric scraps won two Victoria University students a top prize in the world’s biggest wearable art contest.

 Sarah Seahorse and Luna Aquatica combine their studies with a love of costumes.
-They concocted The Stitch Witch over hundreds of hours from lycra scraps and plastic buttons of their shared art studio.
+They concocted The Stitch Witch over hundreds of hours from lycra scraps and plastic buttons in their shared art studio.

 Their entry won the Australia and Pacific category of the annual World of WearableArt (WOW) awards held in New Zealand last month, and a cash prize of NZ$5000 for the two designers.